CTF-Cafe/CTF_Cafe_platform/discordBot/README.md

 ## Prerequisites
 - Discord.JS v13
 - Node.JS
-- If you want to use `?launch` to display the challenge list, make sure that you add your organizers' Discord IDs into the site's database
+- If you want to use `?launch` to display the challenge list, make sure that you add your organizers' Discord IDs into the site's database with ?auth

 ## Installation
 - Set up a bot on https://discord.com/developers